mascenso/isep-sem4-lapr4/docs/SPRINT C/US4004 - View a list of participants in my meeting and their status/readme.md

 **Output Data:**

-* List and statusthe meeting selected
+* Lists the meeting and status selected

 Below is the use case diagram to show the interactions between the user and the system when open and close courses*